wp-plugins/wp-theater/readme.txt

 = Filters =
-*most filters have not been tested yet but should all word as expected.*
+*most filters have not been tested yet but should all work as expected.*

 Display -- override built in output